mth229/mth229.github.io/functions.md

 ### Generic and anonymous functions

-In `julia` there are really two types of functions: *generic functions* and *anonymous functions*.
+In `Julia` there are really two types of functions: *generic functions* and *anonymous functions*.
 A generic function is created when we use this form to create a function: